GeoNode/geonode/docs/basic/settings/index.rst

     | Default: ``True`` (False is Test is true)
     | Env: ``GEOFENCE_SECURITY_ENABLED``

-    Wheather the geofence security system is used.
+    Whether the geofence security system is used.

 GEOIP_PATH
 ----------